-As someone who started as a fan of TION and is now a part of the group, how would you describe that transition from audience to stage?
-Surreal.
-It took at least a couple of years to get used to, and I still have moments where my inner fan looks at Nick or Andy while we're on stage and has a mini freak out.
+**As someone who started as a fan of TION and is now a part of the group, how would you describe that transition from audience to stage?** Surreal.
+It took at least a couple of years to get used to, and I still have moments where my inner fan looks around on stage and has a mini freak out.

 **What were you like in High School?** Total music nerd.

 **What is your pet peeve?** I have a few: Overuse of autotune on a cappella albums, the unwrapping of lollies during concerts, bad spelling and grammar, when Nick beats me at Scrabble.

 **What do you love about the other TION members?**